sttz/trimmer-extras/Docs/manual/using_trimmer.md

 There's a single *Active Build Profile*.
 You can activate a Build Profile by selecting it in the project and then choosing *Activate Profile* from its gear menu in the Inspector.
 Once a Build Profile has been activated, you can quickly open it using *⌘⌥B* on Mac or *Ctrl-Alt-B* on Windows.
 The active Build Profile is used for regular Unity builds started from the build window or the build menu commands.

 ## Options
-Options are the basic bulding blocks of Trimmer, each Option allows you to configure an aspect of your project.
+Options are the basic building blocks of Trimmer, each Option allows you to configure an aspect of your project.
 Each profile shows you all Options that exist in your project as top-level entries.
 Options can have variants and children, which can be shown by expanding the option in the profile.

 Trimmer detects all Option classes in your project.
 You don't need to configure anything besides dropping the Option files into your project and Trimmer will automatically detect them.
 To remove an Option, simply delete its file.